 His answer made it quite obvious, first of all, that he still held firmly to his old racial conceptions of Africa and that no faculty member at the University of Pennsylvania where he had spent some years preparing for his Ph.D. had mentioned to him that such terms, "hamitic" and "semitic", were mostly linguistic at least in academic-speak today, having little genetic significance.
 After all, most "semitic" dialects are still found in the modern Ethiopian/Eritrean area among the peoples formerly called "hamites".

 During the book signing I waited in line some minutes to stop by to speak with Zahi who I hadn't seen in years up close and in person.
-I finally had the chance, but it wasn't a few seconds before I was summoned over by the stranger that had been on stage introducing Zahi as I was walking into the auditorium.
-I soon learned he had in mind to inform me that Zahi was aware of the Nabta Playa "megalith" that I had asked about during the question and answer session, but that he just hadn't understood what I said.
+I finally had the chance, but it wasn't a few seconds before I was summoned over and off to the side by the stranger that had been on stage introducing Zahi as I was walking into the auditorium.
+I soon learned he had in mind to inform me that Zahi was actually aware of the Nabta Playa "megalith" that I had asked about during the question and answer session, but that he just hadn't understood what I said.
 "Wow - a megalith?"
 I thought to myself.
 I wasn't aware there was some discovery of "a megalith" in Nabta.
-I had assumed it had been megaliths, but not "a megalith".
-I am not being sarcastic but wondered could it be true?
+I had assumed it had been megaliths, not "a megalith"!
+I am not being sarcastic, but wondered could it be true?
 Why had I been given the impression that megaliths had been found at Nabta Playa rather than "a megalith"?

-Zahi seemed to not be aware of the discovery there when I had asked him about it at the microphone and in retort he said he wasn't aware and then added something about plans to visit Meroe pyramids, as if Meroe was somehow related to the 7,000 or more year old culture in Nabta Playa I'd just mentioned, discovered elsewhere in the Nubian desert.
-Anyway, this guy that had interrupted my meeting with Zahi was now inferring that Zahi just hadn't understood my question in the auditorium.
-I proceeded to mention to him I was glad to hear what Zahi had said about Tut's reconstruction not looking very much like Tut since he had made a few enemies having offended a number of people of African descent.
+This guy that had interrupted my meeting with Zahi was now inferring that Zahi just hadn't understood my question in the auditorium.
+I proceeded to mention to him I was glad to hear what Zahi had said about Tut's reconstruction not looking very much like Tut, since he had made a few enemies having offended a number of people of African descent.
 It was something I had planned to ask Zahi about, perhaps later, after the book signing if I could.
 But, he was now busy, and in fact, looking frantic sitting at the table signing books for the awe-struck and curious patrons incessantly advancing in a long line.

 On that note which displayed an obvious lack of knowledge or interest in one of the most important discoveries along the Nile in recent years, I decided to ask who I was talking to.
 It turned out to be Zahi's former advisor and co-author David Silverman, a supposedly renowned Egyptologist, and the "curator in charge" at the museum.
 He was also the curator and "academic content creator for the exhibition Tutankhamun and the Golden Age of the Pharaohs" within which the rather unflattering (to be diplomatic) reconstruction of Tut had made its unwelcome appearance.

-Still, unfamiliar with the name of David Silverman while talking to him, I noticed he looked increasingly, but unwarrantedly agitated by my few questions, making me suspect he had already dealt with some backlash on the subject of Tut, perhaps personally from some other disgruntled black Americans, who like southern Egyptians and other Africans have felt offended by the display, looking on it as a perceived insult.
+Still, unfamiliar with the name of David Silverman while talking to him, I noticed he was looking increasingly, yet unwarrantedly, agitated by my few questions, making me suspect he had already dealt with some backlash on the subject of Tut, perhaps personally from some other disgruntled black Americans, who like southern Egyptians and other Africans have felt offended by the display, perceiving it as an insult.
 I could tell from his brusqueness and facial expression he was somewhat threatened by what I was getting at.
-Trying not to raise my voice in response to his patronizing attitude, loudness and unnecessary defiance, and so as not to make a big and all too common aggressive "black American woman" scene, (that not infrequently ends up on the nightly news or someones youtube video, lol!), I instead made a comment to the effect that he shouldn't be getting mad with me, as "I was just asking a question" and that "he'd obviously already been challenged about the Tut thing".
+Trying not to raise my voice in response to his patronizing attitude, loudness and unnecessary defiance, and so as not to make a big and all too common in the U.S. aggressive "black American woman" scene, (that not infrequently ends up on the nightly news or someones youtube video, lol!), I instead made a comment to the effect that he shouldn't be getting mad with me, as "I was just asking a question" and that "he'd obviously already been challenged about the Tut thing".